 The sounds of nature were everywhere as we walked.
 An eagle screeched from high above, and woodpeckers could be heard hammering on the trees in search of food, while the sound of ravens echoed off the walls of the canyon.
 We shared a mutual appreciation of the relative silence and lost ourselves in the efforts of the hike.

 Altogether, it took us just a couple of hours to reach the junction at 905m.
 Though the fog had descended heavily, we opted to continue on to the summit of the South Needle, in hopes the sun might show itself.

-Just before the junction we entered a forest of Silver Firs, which, though beautiful, served to give us quite a soaking.
-The creek itself can be heard but remains unseen as it is hidden by steep rock walls, or so I had been told.
-I have still yet to explore the canyon more closely.
+Just before the junction we entered a forest of Pacific silver firs, which, though beautiful, gave us a thorough soaking.
+The creek itself could be heard but remained unseen, as it is hidden by steep rock walls, or so I had been told.
+I have still yet to explore the upper canyon more closely.

-Things were quiet indeed, save for the sounds of the two of us discussing what the ridge beyond the South Needle might be like.
+Things were quiet indeed, save for the sounds of the two of us discussing what the ridge beyond the South Needle might look like.
 We resolved to give that a try soon.

 Here’s Doug calibrating his GPS, amid spectacular mountain views!

 We lingered for some time and ate lunch, but soon we departed for the bikes as I had a deadline to keep.
 Unfortunately, on the way down, we both made a very uncharacteristic mistake and carried on uphill past the ridiculously well marked junction.
 We decided to continue on toward Lynn Peak via the Lynn Ridge Trail to complete the loop back to Rice Lake where we had begun.
 Unfortunately, that would mean we would have to go for a little run and ride the next day to retrieve our bikes, but heck, we were both game for the task.
 Next time, less talking, and more paying attention was the lesson learned, mea culpa.